sparisi/mips/README.md

 **Mi**nimal **P**olicy **S**earch is a toolbox for Matlab providing the implementation of RL algorithms.
-It mostly focuses on policy search, especially REPS and policy gradient, and includes multi-objective RL algorithms.
+The repository originally focused on policy search (hence the name), especially REPS and policy gradient, but it now contains a wide variety of algrorithms (PPO, TRPO, DQN, DPG, FQI, ...).
-It also provides benchmark MDPs and optimization problems, and common policies classes.
+It also has multi-objective RL algorithms, benchmark MDPs and optimization problems, and common policies classes.

 Some algorithms require the [Optimization Toolbox](https://www.mathworks.com/products/optimization.html).
 Some utility functions are imported from [File Exchange](https://www.mathworks.com/matlabcentral/fileexchange/) (original authors are always acknowledged).